oauth2-proxy/oauth2-proxy/README.md

-  -client-id="": the Google OAuth Client ID: ie: "123456.apps.googleusercontent.com" -client-secret="": the OAuth Client Secret -cookie-domain="": an optional cookie domain to force cookies to -cookie-secret="": the seed string for secure cookies -google-apps-domain="": authenticate against the given google apps domain -htpasswd-file="": additionally authenticate against a htpasswd file.
+  -client-id="": the Google OAuth Client ID: ie: "123456.apps.googleusercontent.com" -client-secret="": the OAuth Client Secret -cookie-domain="": an optional cookie domain to force cookies to -cookie-expire=168h: expire timeframe for cookie -cookie-https-only=false: set HTTPS only cookie -cookie-secret="": the seed string for secure cookies -google-apps-domain=[]: authenticate against the given google apps domain (may be given multiple times) -htpasswd-file="": additionally authenticate against a htpasswd file.
 Entries must be created with "htpasswd -s" for SHA encryption
   -http-address="127.0.0.1:4180": <addr>:<port> to listen on for HTTP clients -pass-basic-auth=true: pass HTTP Basic Auth information to upstream